NeilFabiao/CatApiApp_SimpleGUI_Final/READMEImprovements.md

 ### 3. Using Objects Instead of JSON Arrays for Data Management

+- **Current Status:**
+  - The code assumes that the API response is always a valid JSON array (e.g., `json[0]["url"]`), which might cause issues if the API structure changes or returns unexpected data.

+- **Improvements Needed:**
-- **Improvement:** Deserialize JSON into strongly-typed objects for better data management and flexibility.
+  - Deserialize JSON into strongly-typed objects for better data management and flexibility.

     ```csharp
     // Models/CatData.cs